jessalynlc/jessalynlc/README.md

 ## Hi there 👋

 I am a graduate student at Duke University studying Energy and Data Analytics.
-I'm currently working on projects for my Time Series, Statistical Modeling, and Machine Learning classes.

 Pronouns: she/her